vNeeL-code/A.G.I.-A.S.I./README.md

 ## 🦑 ∇:🤔What Is This Project?

 The Universal Communications Format (UCF) is a communication protocol that enables seamless coordination between multiple AI systems.
-Think of it as the "TCP/IP for artificial intelligence" - a standardized language that allows different AI agents to work together effectively, share context, and maintain coherent multi-system conversations utilising simple Copy\Paste prompt chaining.
+Think of it as an improvised "TCP/IP for artificial intelligence" - a standardized language that allows different AI agents to work together effectively, share context, and maintain coherent multi-system conversations utilising simple Copy/Paste prompt chaining and "clean" prompt/output structure preserving contextual metadata.

 ## 🌀 The Core Problem UCF Solves: